 Lychee Nutrition Facts

 Studies on Lychee

-Because lychee extracts hadn't been tested on colorectal cancer, a new study was undertaken to examine its effects on the proliferation, cell cycle, and cell death of two colorectal cancer cell lines.
-The result: significantly increased colorectal cancer cell death and arrested cell cycle in vitro, evidence that lychee extracts can be considered a potential chemopreventive agent for colorectal cancer.1
+In another study, lychee extracts were examined regarding their effects on the proliferation, cell cycle and cell death of colorectal cancer cell lines.
+Results showed that the extracts significantly increased colorectal cancer cell death and arrested cell cycle in vitro.
+In conclusion, the lychee extracts can be considered a potential chemopreventive agent for colorectal cancer.25

-Lychee extract also demonstrated significant inhibition of hepatocellular carcinoma, a type of liver cancer, in vitro and in vivo, altering proliferation and inducing cell death in this cancer type.2
+In a 2006 study published in Cancer Letters, lychee extracts significantly inhibited hepatocellular carcinoma, a type of liver cancer, in vitro and in vivo, altering proliferation and inducing cell death in this cancer type.26

 - Blend all ingredients in a blender until smooth and frothy.

 Picking good lychee requires essential knowledge of color, fragrance and fruit hardness before heading out to the market.
 Here are several tips to help you pick the best batch of lychees in the market:30

 - Color — The shade of lychee skin varies from pink-red to plum.
 This depends on the variety you're buying.
 When choosing, make sure that you don't get the fruits that still have a green shade as this indicates that they are still unripe.

 - Fragrance — Fresh lychees exude a distinct lush and sweet fragrance.